 She reached her hands towards Adrian’s face.
 They were long and grub white, and large enough to wrap around his skull.
-Delicate fingers rolled from the palms, and he shuddered as they touched him.
+Her fingers were delicate, and he shuddered as they touched him.
 They were soft and warm.
 They crawled up his neck and caressed his face.

-“First Lieutenant of the Guard,” she said with trace of mockery.
+“First Lieutenant of the Guard,” she said.
 “Heir apparent.
 A trusted and ferocious man.
 But just look at you.
 Look how you rot inside this husk.”
 She pulled at his skin, stretching it lightly, feeling it between her slender fingers.
 “Look how you fall apart… and soon you will be nothing but a corpse, forgotten and swallowed by the veil.
 Is that your fate, little one?”

 Adrian tried to shake his head, but the loving hands held him like a vice.

 The words caused Adrian to spasm.
 They poured cold over his body.
 The nausea returned, along with the pain.
 It was amplified in terror, and tore at his stomach.
 He fought against it.
 He caught his breath.
 And very slowly, he brought his gaze up.